Amog-OS/AmogOS/README.md

 - Now you can test out ඞAmogOSඞ online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, ඞAmogOSඞ actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)

 ## Website
-- Our website is at https://www.amogos.studio, designed by our web developer Fengzi (he's too sus to keep his full name here).
+- Our website is at https://www.amogos.studio, designed by **our** web developer Fengzi (he's too sus to keep his full name here).
 Also check out our partner OS [Jostro OS](https://github.com/jostroOS/jostro).
 The official startpage for ඞAmogOSඞ is at https://www.amogos.studio/startpage/.

 ## Merch
 - Now stocking very ඞsusඞ stickers, shirts and other sussy stuff (we priced it as cheap as possible so pls buy some my family is starving from the ඞamong usඞ skins I'm purchasing). (also use code `IMBROKE` for 5$ off and `SUSSYBAKA` for free shipping). https://merch.amogos.studio/

 ## Support
-- https://discord.gg/6ut87Hqukr (also see discord for our partner Jostro! https://discord.gg/jr469efBZM)
+- https://discord.gg/6ut87Hqukr (also see discord for our partner Jostro! https://discord.gg/jr469efBZM).

 ## Features
 - Too sus.
-- Custom wallpapers and start menu icon that can be found in `~/Pictures/.amogOS/`.
+- Custom wallpapers and start menu icon that can be found in `~/Pictures/.amogOS/`. (or download them [here](https://github.com/Amog-OS/AmogOS-Wallpapers))
 - Grey color palette to match Among Us.
 - Custom neofetch logo.
 - [MCPI Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) (It's recommended you use the included `gMCPIL` launcher to launch the game).